1tomany/rich-bundle/README.md

 Finally, the new `App\Entity\Account` object is persisted, flushed, and returned.
 If there were other actions that needed to be taken, such as creating a record in another system, you could easily inject the Symfony message bus and enqueue a command to create a new customer record in Stripe, for instance.

-#### Unecessary queries
+#### Unnecessary queries
-The query to find the author user may seem unecessary - if the request was previously authenticated by Symfony and we _know_ the author user, why query for them again?
+The query to find the author user may seem unnecessary - if the request was previously authenticated by Symfony and we _know_ the author user, why query for them again?

 Your intuition is right, in a simple environment, this is likely a redundant query that returns the same user object that was already loaded and hydrated by the Symfony security system.
 However, we want to build robust systems that can operate in a variety of different contexts, so you can't always make that assumption: